mslinn/awsLambdaTest/QUESTIONS.md

    b) The same documentation then points to the APIG documentation for the [low-level REST interface underlying the AWS CLI subcommand](https://docs.aws.amazon.com/goto/WebAPI/apigatewayv2-2018-11-29/GetIntegration) which is similarly useless: `Gets an Integration.`

-   c) Instead of pointing to the documentation for the underlying implementation, the subcommand documentation should point to a section in the Programming Guide, wherever that might be (I could not find it.)
+   c) Instead of pointing to the documentation for the underlying implementation, the subcommand documentation should point to the relevant section in the Programming Guide, wherever that might be (I could not find it.)

 10) None of the methods documented for the Python bindings have a proper explanation of what the methods do.